-I would suggest that you alert all conventional bids even beyond 3NT (online bridge regulations are vaque on this issue).
+I would suggest that you alert all conventional bids even beyond 3NT (not mandatory, but a matter of courtesy).

 You can see any player's convention card at any time by double-clicking on their name (either at the table or in the lobby).